Warp 10: Influences, Classics, Remixes

 Warp 10 is a series of compilation albums issued by Warp Records in 1999 to celebrate the label's tenth anniversary.
 The collection spans three double CD/quadruple vinyl sets, which can be purchased individually.
-Each volume in the set highlights different phases of electronic music, including influential tracks not originally released by Warp, early releases from the first four years of the labels history, and the last being remixes by contemporary musicians of Warps catalogue.
+Each volume in the set highlights different phases of electronic music, including influential tracks not originally released by Warp, early releases from the first four years of the label's history, and the last being remixes by contemporary musicians of Warp's catalogue.

 Content

 Three compilation albums were released to celebrate Warp's tenth anniversary.
 The album covers were designed by Michael Place who worked at the Designers Republic for almost nine years.
 Place stated he designed the covers with the idea of playing "up the famous 'Warp purple' colour, and so we came up with the idea of the colour creeping into our everyday lives."
-Place stated they originally had the idea actually painting objects like cars and buildings purple but found it unpractical.The photos are of locations in Sheffield and Leeds.
+Place stated they originally had the idea actually painting objects like cars and buildings purple but found it unpractical.
+The photos are of locations in Sheffield and Leeds.

-The second album Warp 10+2: The Classics pulls music from the first four years of the labels history containing some of their more rare and earliest tracks.
+The second album Warp 10+2: The Classics pulls music from the first four years of the label's history containing some of their more rare and earliest tracks.
 The compilation compiles music that would later be referred to as bleep techno.
-The third album consists of indie rock and electronic musicians doing remakes of the labels' back catalog.
+The third album consists of indie rock and electronic musicians doing remakes of the label's back catalog.
 The artists who remixed the album included newer artists in 1999 such as Isan and Four Tet.